It is not a disease itself but a symptom of an underlying health problem.

 - Ataxic dysarthria (a speech disorder).

-Diadochokinesis typically affects the muscles of the arms, hands, legs, and feet, as well as the muscles of the larynx that control speech.
+Diadochokinesis typically affects the muscles of the arms, hands, legs, and feet and the powers of the larynx that control speech.

 The symptoms of diadochokinesis fall into a category of neurological problems known as ataxia.